Aerobic Exercise Program During and After Cancer Treatment

 Aerobic Exercise – Training Zone

-Intensity is one of the most important factors in exercise.
-In order to gain the benefits of exercise, you have to "overload" or push your body.
+Intensity is one of the most important factors that will determine how much you improve.
+To gain the benefits of exercise, you have to "overload" or push your body.
 It’s important to do this slowly to prevent injury.
-There are a number of ways to know if you are working hard enough to gain the benefits including using the Borg-RPE scale, heart rate response, or the talk test.
+There are a number of ways to know if you are working hard enough to gain the benefits.
+Measurements of intensity or workload include the Borg Rating of Perceived Exertion (RPE) scale, heart rate response, or the talk test.

 Borg Scale of Perceived Exertion

-If you haven’t been exercising, aim to work at a rating of 9-11 “Very Light to Light work.”
-Once you are able to walk for 20-30 minutes at this level, then gradually increase your intensity to 11-13.
-You can do this by walking or biking faster, including small hills in your walk, or swinging your arms during walking.
+If you haven’t been exercising or are experiencing a lot of side effects from treatment, aim to work at a rating of 9-11 “Very Light to Light work.”
+Once you work up to walking for 20 continuous minutes at this level, gradually increase your intensity to 11-13.
+You can do this by walking or biking faster, incorporating small hills in your workout, or swinging your arms during walking.

 Heart Rate

-Monitoring your heart rate is another way to determine intensity or how hard you are working.
+Monitoring your heart rate is another way to determine the intensity or how hard you are working.

 Heart rate monitoring is a more precise way to determine if you are working “hard enough” to gain benefits compared to using the Borg Scale.
 However, both are effective, so choose the one that works for you.